marcosrjjunior/hono-boilerplate/README.md

 ## Hono Boilerplate

-Boilerplate for your JS projects using [Hono](https://hono.dev).
+Boilerplate for your Typescript projects using [Hono](https://hono.dev).

-There is a setup to run your project using Nodejs or Bun.

 An initial setup with [Kysely](https://kysely.dev) to manage your Database (queries, migrations, types) is also in place.